McKratt/microservice-sandbox/README.md

 - [x] Add pact test in infra-data-rest for BusinessNumber endpoint
 - [x] Add an endpoint in BNS to return PNumber format id
 - [ ] Add birth date in person api signature
-- [ ] Add partner info (only birthdate, other info should be read each time) to Case microservice and enable update threw messaging
+- [ ] Add person info (only birthdate, other info should be read each time) to Case microservice and enable update threw messaging
 - [ ] Add Sonar analysis of person-frontend typescript the report on SonarCloud
 - [ ] Create screens for person : search, list and create and corresponding Rest API
-- [ ] Secure the creation of a partner behind a role and protect the endpoint
+- [ ] Secure the creation of a person behind a role and protect the endpoint
 - [ ] Make person Service running in a container
-- [x] Add partner info (Name, Forename, BirthDate)
+- [x] Add person info (Name, Forename, BirthDate)
 - [x] Refactor Case architecture to the Person one
 - [ ] Create the claim link service
 - [ ] Create polling service